The Bankrate promise

 Though the Federal Reserve has penciled in three rate hikes for 2022, McBride’s forecast calls for just two increases.
 “The Fed has a habit of overestimating how quickly they think they can raise rates,” he says.

-Annual percentage yields (APYs) for top-yielding savings accounts and money market accounts are expected to rise to 1.05 percent in 2022, McBride says, following his two predicted Fed rate hikes.
+Annual percentage yields (APYs) for high-yield savings accounts and money market accounts are expected to rise to 1.05 percent in 2022, McBride says, following his two predicted Fed rate hikes.
 Still, he says, “yields will still finish 2022 well below the actual rate of inflation and below the Fed’s 2 percent target rate of inflation.”

 As in the current rate environment, online banks are viewed as the best bet for competitive savings yields.
 Currently, the top-yielding savings accounts pay 0.55 percent APY.

 The national average rate for savings accounts is projected to increase to 0.11 percent in 2022 from 0.06 percent, McBride says, and the national average rate for money market accounts is projected to increase to 0.12 percent from 0.07 percent.

 “An almost imperceptible increase and in large part because many of the big banks are not going to be in a hurry to pass along higher rates,” McBride says.

 What happened to savings and money market account rates in 2021

 In 2021, top savings accounts yielded 0.55 to 0.6 percent APY, while the national averages for both savings and money market accounts were largely unchanged.
 The national average money market account rate began 2021 at 0.09 percent and drifted slightly lower in the first and second quarters of the year.

 Most banks have plenty of deposits, which may result in lower APYs being offered during the expected Fed rate increases in 2022.